 Building your credentials

-Students prepare for a career in optometry by building credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a 2-3 different practicing optometrists) in various settings of the profession.
-The optometry profession is very demanding and there a no guarantees of success.
+To prepare for a career in optometry you will need to build credentials in scholarship, leadership, humanitarian/community service, and shadowing (largely with a 2-3 different practicing optometrists) in various settings of the profession.
 Many students do not get into optometry school the first time that they apply.
 The traits that predict success in the profession include, high academic aptitude, hard work, the ability to work well with others, and good judgment.
 Having good manual dexterity is needed as an optometrist must manipulate fine optical measuring devices and computer-controlled instruments.

 What do optometry schools look for when reviewing applicants?